Updated: Apr 23

 That’s right, my friends!
 This year I was able to travel to six countries, three continents, and all without spending a ton and working toward my 30 by 30 goal.
 Keep reading because I promise it’s possible.

-That’s right my friends!
-This year I was able to travel to 6 countries, 3 continents, and do it all without going bankrupt or piling on credit card debt.
 I am very strategic in how I plan trips, how much I spend, and where I go.
 In this post, I’ll outline for you how to travel with a full-time job to so many places.
-I promise, it’s possible!

-First, a little about my and my lifestyle…
+First, a little about me and my lifestyle…

-Yes I make an average teacher’s salary while living in DC (one of the most expensive cities in the United States to live in).
-Yes I have student debt, yes I have a car payment, yes I have rent to pay and live alone.
-I am not a millionaire and I am not living large in DC.
-I want to say this because I’m a fairly average middle class 20 something with some debt and bills to pay each month and a steady job.
-I don’t have rich parents or money I inherited from someone.
+Yes, I make an average teacher’s salary while living in DC (one of the most expensive cities in the United States to live in).
+Yes, I have student debt, yes, I have a car payment, and yes, I have rent to pay and live alone.
+I am not a millionaire or living large in DC!
+I want to say this because I’m a fairly average middle class 20 something with some debt and bills to pay each month.
+I don’t have wealthy parents or money I inherited from someone.
 I find ways to make it work and stretch my money.
-Steady income is something I do have and am lucky for that!
+A steady income is something I do have and am lucky for that!

-Actually, no, I work at a year round school.
-I have a month off (which is a lot I admit it) but I don’t have three months to go backpacking each summer.
-I also have time off when everyone has time off because of my teacher schedule so it ends up actually being some of the most expensive times of year to travel.
-To make the most of your time off, create three-day weekend for trips, take your vacation when there is already a holiday you have off or you can work remotely.
+Actually, no, I work at a year-round school.
+I have a month off (which is a lot, I admit), but I don’t have three months to go backpacking each summer.
+I have time off when everyone has time off because of my schedule as a teacher, so it ends up actually being some of the most expensive times of year to travel.
+To make the most of your time off, create a three-day weekend for trips, take your vacation days when there is already a holiday you have off, or you can work remotely.